18F/handbook/pages/general-information-and-resources/collaboration-tools.md

 <details markdown="block">
 <summary> Compliance and records considerations</summary>

-- Mural is hosted on Azure commercial public cloud.
+- FigJam is hosted on Azure commercial public cloud.
 It has a GSA ATO but doesn't have a FedRAMP authorization or anything in process.
-- Mural generally wouldn't be used to store “records” but instead to organize information for discussion purposes.
+- FigJam generally wouldn't be used to store “records” but instead to organize information for discussion purposes.
 GSA Records Officer has determined that “this product likely creates a number of record types.
 However, the specific types of records created will depend on the context in which this product is used.”
-As such, be sure to export and archive information from Mural periodically.
+As such, be sure to export and archive information from FigJam periodically.
-- Truly low-impact: Mural shouldn't be used to store anything confidential or authoritative.
+- Truly low-impact: FigJam shouldn't be used to store anything confidential or authoritative.
 Instead, use it for ephemeral organization of information and production visualizations.
 Non-GSA participants are invited to use the service anonymously.